But becoming is not easy, and it takes longer than you would expect. OK, longer than I expect. Longer than I have been expecting 🙁

 You definitely need humility to stay with it, to trust that you won’t waste your time and that it is taking you someplace you cannot go on your own.

 When you declare yourself incompetent, which is how I learned to be humble, you often discover that indeed you are.
+Incompetent.

-But as Aristotle says: the sign of an educated person is to be able to hold two contrary thoughts, or verbatim: It is the mark of an educated mind to be able to entertain a thought without accepting it.
+But as Aristotle says: the sign of an educated person is to be able to hold two contrary thoughts, or ideas: It is the mark of an educated mind to be able to entertain a thought without accepting it.

 So being incompetent and barely understanding what someone 20-30 years ahead of you says doesn’t mean you are stupid… in some areas maybe you could teach them… But not inside their expertise.